gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 provided when TLS 1.2 with static RSA is used.
 It is RECOMMENDED to only support a limited set of strongly profiled protection solutions.

+## Persitent Secure Stoage of Restart Key Context {#sec-considertation-storage}

+The Restart DTLS Key Context needs to be stored securely and persistent.
+Securely as access to this security context may enable an attacker to perform an restart, resulting a denial of service on the existing SCTP Association.
+It can also give the attacker access to the ULP.
+Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.

+When it comes to how to realize persistant storage that is highly dependent on the ULP and how it can utilize restarted SCTP Associations.
+One way can be to have an actual secure persistant storage solution accessible to the endpoint.
+In other use cases the persistance part might be accomplished be keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.

 # Acknowledgments